Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/redis.md

 ### Output schema

-The incoming Hero Pixel data is structured depending on the target Redis cache/data type.
+The incoming HeroPixeldata is structured depending on the target Redis cache/data type.
 This connector maps an incoming data from a namespace and stream to a unique Redis key.

 For the **_hash_** implementation as a Redis data type the keys and the hashes are structured in the following way: